 Links to images of the available liveries.
 Click on the description or thumbnail to view a full sized picture:

-The images of the Union Pacific Cow & Calf were kindly provided by Mark Peterson from his great Locomotive Encyclopedia site: http://www.visi.com/~spookshow/locos.html
+The images of the Santa Fe Cow and the Union Pacific Cow & Calf were kindly provided by Mark Peterson from his great Locomotive Encyclopedia site: http://www.visi.com/~spookshow/locos.html

 The Burlington Cow image courtesy of Dave Alexander.

 The GM Demo Cow and Calf images and the Santa Fe Calf image courtesy